awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 Your load operation can take too long for the following reasons; we suggest the following troubleshooting approaches\.

 **COPY Loads Data from a Single File**
 Split your load data into multiple files\.
 When you load all the data from a single large file, Amazon Redshift is forced to perform a serialized load, which is much slower\.
 The number of files should be a multiple of the number of slices in your cluster, and the files should be about equal size, between 1 MB and 1 GB after compression\.
-For more information, see [Best Practices for Designing Queries](c_designing-queries-best-practices.md)\.
+For more information, see [Amazon Redshift Best Practices for Designing Queries](c_designing-queries-best-practices.md)\.

 **Load Operation Uses Multiple COPY Commands**
 If you use multiple concurrent COPY commands to load one table from multiple files, Amazon Redshift is forced to perform a serialized load, which is much slower\.
 In this case, use a single COPY command\.